tgenovese/rcl_interfaces-release/type_description_interfaces/QUALITY_DECLARATION.md

 ### API Stability Within a Released ROS Distribution [1.iv]/[1.vi]

-`builtin_interfaces` will not break public API within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+`type_description_interfaces` will not break public API within a released ROS distribution, i.e. no major releases once the ROS distribution is released.

 ### ABI Stability Within a Released ROS Distribution [1.v]/[1.vi]

-`builtin_interfaces` does not contain any C or C++ code and therefore will not affect ABI stability.
+`type_description_interfaces` does not contain any C or C++ code and therefore will not affect ABI stability.

 ## Change Control Process [2]

-`builtin_interfaces` follows the recommended guidelines for ROS Core packages in the [ROS 2 Developer Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#quality-practices).
+`type_description_interfaces` follows the recommended guidelines for ROS Core packages in the [ROS 2 Developer Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#quality-practices).

 ### Change Requests [2.i]